hotosm/docs/docs/dev-guide/kubernetes-local-kind.md

 ## Deploy the Ingress Controller

 Contour uses Envoy and may be a good choice in production.

-The simplest and most battle tested in the Nginx ingress.
+But the simplest and most battle tested in the Nginx ingress.

 Deploy with: